endeve/thornado/README.md

 TwoMoment_DiscretizationModule_Streaming.F90:216:216: Libomptarget fatal error 1: failure of target construct while offloading is mandatory
 </pre>

-2. By reducing the Thorando original code, a reproducer is obtained, and the compile line is "ifx -fPIC -fpp -O3 -g  -fiopenmp -fopenmp-targets=spir64  associateDupMap.F90 -o associateDupMap.exe", will file a jira tommorrow.
+2. By reducing the Thorando original code, a reproducer is obtained, and the compile line is "ifx -fPIC -fpp -O3 -g  -fiopenmp -fopenmp-targets=spir64  associateDupMap.F90 -o associateDupMap.exe", will file a jira tommorrow. on PVC04 it is located at: /localdisk/quanshao/sandbox/assocateDuplicateMap>

 ## Jan 23 2024
 1. Found out two bugs, i.e. one being the code bug, and the other one was considered a bug for compiler by ORNL developer, and now the master branch with a commit number of 2c39d1445801f2ae63e13ec56d20ee27857588de runs on PVC04 with the two bug fixes.
 Here is the run time: